nx-lr/protea/readme.md

 }
 ```

-Before we move on, here are a few other examples of Scala classes:
+Before we move on, here are a few other examples of Saga classes:

 ```dart
 class Pizza(var crustSize: int, var crustType: str)